erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-09-review-of-vm-escape-qemu-case-study.md

 Eventually, use CVE-2015-7504 to overwrite a structure on the heap, so that later interrupt handlers for the PCNET network card will be decided by the attacker.
 The overwritten interrupt handler will first use **mprotect()** to enable the execution bit of certain pages where the payload resides, then trigger **system()** to execute codes in the payload, which brings up a shell in the host machine.
 ## KVM/QEMU Overview
+KVM (Kernal-based Virtual Machine) is a kernel module that provides full virtualization infrastructure for user space programs.
+It allows one to run multiple virtual machines running unmodified Linux or Windows images.

+The user space component of KVM is included in mainline QEMU (Quick Emulator) which handles especially devices emulation.
 ## Sources
 * http://www.phrack.org/issues/70/5.html#article
 * https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html